 It is recognized as an iconic masterpiece of the International Style of architecture and has National Historic Landmark status.
 The architect was Ludwig Mies van der Rohe, and this was his first and most significant domestic project in America.
 Located 58 miles southwest of Chicago, the glass and steel house is set within a natural landscape on a 62-acre parcel located along the Fox River.

-The significance of the Farnsworth House was recognized even before it was built.
-In 1947 a model of the Farnsworth House was exhibited at the Museum of Modern Art in New York.
-Describing it, along with the unbuilt Resor House, as a “radical departure from his last European domestic projects,” Philip Johnson noted that it went further than the Resor house in its expression of the floating volume: “The Farnsworth house with its continuous glass walls is an even simpler interpretation of an idea.
-Here the purity of the cage is undisturbed.
-Neither the steel columns from which it is suspended nor the independent floating terrace break the taut skin.”
+The significance of the Edith Farnsworth House was recognized even before it was built.
+In 1947, a model of the Edith Farnsworth House was exhibited at the Museum of Modern Art in New York.
+Describing it, Philip Johnson (the show’s curator, whose own Glass House was inspired by early drawings for this house) noted that “Farnsworth house, with its continuous glass walls, is an [even] simple[r] interpretation of an idea.
+Here, the purity of the cage is undisturbed.
+Neither the steel columns from which it is suspended, nor the independent floating terrace break the taut skin.”

 Stay connected with us via email.
 Sign up today.